Amazon HQ2: Company eyeing these 20 cities for its second headquarters

 Related: Here are the top 20 cities for Amazon HQ2

+Toronto, a growing tech hub, was the only city outside the U.S. on the list.
+Toronto recently announced a partnership with Sidewalk Labs, an urban innovation company owned by Google's parent company Alphabet, to build a futuristic neighborhood.
+(The neighborhood's transportation will be prioritized around walking, cycling and shared electric vehicles, and there will be a greater effort around reducing pollution, commute times and improving the weather.)

-Baird analyst Colin Sebastian said he is surprised that cities without major airport hubs -- such as Columbus and Nashville -- are on the list, considering it was one of Amazon's main asks.
+Colin Sebastian, an analyst at investment bank Baird, said he is surprised that cities without major airport hubs -- such as Columbus and Nashville -- are on the list, considering that was one of Amazon's main asks.

 Related: The city Amazon picks for its second headquarters will change forever